 Eric lives in Oak Park, Illinois with his wife, daughter, and two cuddly cats.

-Dean Karlan is Professor of Economics at Yale University and the Founder of Innovations for Poverty Action and ImpactMatters.
+Dean Karlan is Professor of Economics at Northwestern University, Founder of Innovations for Poverty Action and Co-Founder of ImpactMatters along with Elijah Goldberg.
 He received his Ph.D in Economics 2002 from the Massachusetts Institute of Technology and prior to that completed an MBA and MPP from the University of Chicago.
 He is a recipient of the National Science Foundation CAREER Award, the Presidential Early Career Award for Scientists and Engineers (PECASE), a Guggenheim Fellowship, and the Alfred P. Sloan Research Fellowship.
 Dean is also on the Executive Committee of the Board of Directors of the M.I.T.
 Abdul Latif Jameel Poverty Action Lab.

 Dean's research focuses on microeconomic issues of public policies and poverty.
 Much of his work uses behavioral economics insights and approaches to examine economic and policy issues relevant to developing countries, with particular attention to policies to increase income and financial wellbeing for those in extreme poverty.
 In the United States, he works on charitable giving, financial services for the under and unbanked, and behavioral health.

 Peter Singer, founder of The Life You Can Save, is known as "the godfather of Effective Altruism", a social movement that encourages people to do as much good as they can with the resources they have available.